cdesale/Blogging-Platform/Readme.md

-# MiniWall REST API
+# Blogging-Platform

-This is the API service for the MiniWall blogsite.
+This is the API service for the Blogging-Platform.
 The service uses Node.js for service code, MongoDB for database, and Docker for containerisation.

 ## Setup
 The setup required is a simple two part process: